isomerpages/moe-khengchengsch/_departments/Character & Citizenship (CCE)/Character and Citizenship Education.md

 third_nav_title: Character & Citizenship (CCE)
 variant: markdown
 ---
-## Vision
+#### Vision

-A critical thinker &amp; compassionate leader with a heart to serve the nation.
+Cultivate compassionate, resilient, and responsible citizens who&nbsp;positively contribute to their communities and the world.

 ##### We aim to develop in our students:
 * Good character